Nov 2024

 Milk and Feeding

 My daughter was a very small baby at birth.
-So small that she was almost admitted to the critical care NICU of the hospital.
+So small that she was almost admitted to the critical care of the hospital.
 We delivered with some of the best doctors in the country at one of the best hospitals in the country but money can’t solve problems of biology.
-Because she was right on the cups of small and healthy, rather than admit her to critical care, they let her stay with us if we put her on a 2 hourly formula bottle feed in addition to the breast feed.
+Because her weight was right on the cusp of unhealthy and healthy, rather than admit her to critical care, our obstetrician and paediatrician let her stay with us if we put her on a 2 hourly 24 hour formula bottle feed in addition to a breast feed.
+They debated it in front of me right as she was born but trusted we could manage the feeds as parents.

 So basically from birth my daughter was on formula and this turned out to be a very good thing.
 She was trying her best to grow and the extra feeds were helping her grow out of the danger weight rapidly.
-For a few months, this worked well but then the naturalistic family and social pressure started to build to drop the formula altogether and exclusively breast feed.
-“Breast is best” was something our families kept repeating to us and it is supposed to be best for the baby after all.
-But for us, this was a huge mistake.
+For a few months, this worked well but then family and social pressure started to build to drop the formula altogether and exclusively breast feed.
+“Breast is best” was something people kept repeating to us and it is supposed to be best for the baby after all.
+We did it but for us, this was a huge mistake.
 Here’s what happened.

 I think there’s a lot of social pressure from women projected onto other women to do things as “naturally” as possible when it comes to new babies.
-It starts with a stigma around C sections (which incidentally in first world countries is the safest delivery method) and develops into pressure to exclusively breast feed but I generally think it’s a mistake and doesn’t work for everyone.
-Especially families that are less traditional where the woman isn’t taking on the bulk of the parental role and the man is doing a lot more.
-Which is what we are doing.
+It starts with a stigma around C sections (which incidentally in first world countries is the safest delivery method) and develops into pressure to breast feed but I generally think it doesn’t work for everyone.
+Especially families that are less traditional where the Mum isn’t taking on the bulk of the parental role and the Dad is doing a lot more.
+Which is what we were doing.

-After a few months of being exclusively breast fed with no formula at all.
-It was time to start migrating our daughter back onto formula and then cows milk.
-But here’s the catch, when my daughter spent so many months not being exposed to milk proteins, in that time she developed a dairy allergy.
-Because regular exposure prevented an allergy from developing, when we cut formula altogether, she went 6 months without getting any milk protein at all.
+After a few months of this it was time to start migrating our daughter back onto formula and then cows milk.
+But here’s the catch, when our daughter spent so many months not being exposed to milk proteins, in that time she developed a dairy allergy.
+Because regular exposure prevented an allergy from developing, when we cut formula altogether she went 6 months without getting any milk protein at all.
 The same way the best way to avoid a peanut allergy is to give a baby peanuts.
 Giving a baby milk protein desensitises them to dairy.
-Exposure is the best weapon against allergies.

 Exclusive breast feeding had cascaded into a full blown dairy allergy where she would projectile vomit at even the slightest amount of dairy.
 Being allergic to dairy was a huge problem for us because it limited what food she could eat and extended the reliance on my wife for food.
 It took until our daughter was 12 months old before we were able to desensitise her to dairy and she was finally able to take a full milk bottle.
-This was when I was able to really take over completely and my wife could rest properly because I’d be able to feed her myself.
+This was when I was able to really take over completely and my wife could rest properly.
 I was finally not reliant on my wife to feed our daughter.

 Work and Money